f1rehead/SlideshowSE/readme.txt

 == Changelog ==

+= 2.5.0 =
+* Removed "Support this plugin" code and translations.
+* Edits to Read Me due to forking the code.

 = 2.3.2 =
 *   Fixed: Setting the "Stylesheet location" setting to "Footer" no longer causes HTML5 validations errors.